nuuuwan/news_lk3_data/README.md

 *2024-05-20 21:52:00* · [`adaderanalk`](https://www.adaderana.lk/news/99346/one-person-shot-dead-in-katukurunda) · `en`

-A person has been shot and killed at his residence on Station Road in Katukurunda, Kalutara.
+A 38-year-old man has been shot and killed at his residence on Station Road in Katukurunda, Kalutara.

-Police said the shooting had been carried out by two gunmen who had arrived on a motorcycle.
+Police said the shooting had been carried out by two gunmen who had arrived on a motorcycle this evening (20).

 A assailants had reportedly used a T-56 assault rifle to carry out the shooting.

+Meanwhile it is also reported that a 7-year-old girl, the daughter of the deceased, has also been injured in the shooting and is currently receiving treatment.

+The deceased, a father of three, was having dinner at home with his three children when the gunmen had entered the house and opened fire before fleeing.

 ◼️